 These studies have allowed us to make significant progress in understanding how bS21-2 controls translation of mRNAs with specific 5’ UTRs, but we would like to go further and address several other questions.
 In particular, we would like to determine if these results can be recapitulated in vitro.
 Once a working in vitro system has been established, we can also test whether the GACUCU motif is sufficient for regulation by bS21-2 and whether there are other sequence motifs that confer regulation.
 By developing an in vitro assay that allows us to examine translation efficiency, we can build upon previous experimental data and develop a more comprehensive model of regulation by bS21-2.

 The goal of my thesis project is to develop an in vitro translation assay for F. tularensis.
-In developing this assay, I will use the PURExpress® Δ Ribosome Kit from New England Biolabs which contains all the factors necessary for transcription and translation except ribosomes and permits the user to translate any protein as a reporter.
+In developing this assay, I will use the PURExpress® Δ Ribosome Kit from New England Biolabs, which contains all the factors necessary for transcription and translation except ribosomes and permits the user to translate any protein as a reporter.
 When the kit components are combined with a DNA template and purified ribosomes, transcription and translation of a DNA-encoded reporter will occur, resulting in a signal that can be measured to assess translation efficiency.
-To use this kit for our studies, we will need to clone a plasmid template and purify active ribosomes from F. tularensis.
+To use this kit for our studies, we must clone a plasmid template and purify active ribosomes from F. tularensis.

 Preliminary work towards developing an in vitro translation assay performed by a previous graduate student used F. tularensis ribosomes and the tul4 5’ UTR – GFP reporter.
 While the reaction with E. coli ribosomes (provided by the kit) yielded signal in the assay, showing the reaction was properly set up, the ribosomes purified from F. tularensis did not translate detectable amounts of product (Figure 3).
 These results suggested to us that we should try to find a more sensitive reporter and that we should ensure that the ribosomes we are purifying are sufficiently active.